Tanuj-tj/PortfolioGenerator/ReferenceFile.md

 * Order the projects by vote_ratio, vote_total, title

 * Add a condition to make sure that we can't vote on our own project and the users which aren't logdin can't vote.

+* queryset = self.review_set.all().values_list('owner__id', flat=True)
+  - Here we are getting list of all the users and flat = True ensures that we will get the actual id not just the object.

+* Enter the above conditions in single-project.html

+* return redirect(request.GET['next'] if 'next' in request.GET else 'account')

+ - The above condition inside views.py will make sure that when we login to add a review then we will redirected to the same project page where we left.

+ **Send Message to other users**